 Screen Credit, an IMBD credit, and you say actual 'words' in the

 movie."
-He notes that if potential cast and crew members
+He noted that if potential cast and crew members

-do not find ten people to watch his movie, they are "not a good
+did not find ten people to watch his movie, they were "not a good

 match" with his company.

 - Kyle Kopitke is currently (2015) living in Flint, Michigan and filed as an Independent candidate for

 President of the United States in the 2016 election on September 17, 2015.
 (See Federal Election